• Skip to primary navigation

 • Grilled Chicken Skewers - Offer a mild, savory protein that balances the salad's spice and adds heartiness.

-• Steamed Jasmine Rice – Provides a neutral base that soaks up the salad’s dressing and tempers the heat.
+• Steamed Jasmine Rice - Provides a neutral base that soaks up the salad's dressing and tempers the heat (jasmine is an aromatic long-grain rice commonly used in Thai and Southeast Asian cuisine).

 • Spring Rolls with Peanut Sauce - Bring additional fresh veggies and a complementary peanut flavor to the table.